thoughtbot/flutie/README.md

 Development
 -----------

-The actual stylesheet source files are sass, so edit the files in app/assets/stylesheets/sass/flutie.
+The actual stylesheet source files are sass, so edit the files in app/assets/stylesheets/.
-To rebuild the normal scss run:
+To rebuild the static flutie.css file, you can run:

-    sass -C --update app/assets/stylesheets/sass/flutie:app/assets/stylesheets
+    sass --update app/assets/stylesheets/flutie.scss:public/stylesheets/flutie.css

 You can run a server which will allow you to view the flutie styleguide locally: